Lynne Cheney

-Lynne Ann Cheney (/ˈtʃeɪni/ CHAY-nee; née Vincent; born August 14, 1941) is an American author, scholar, and former talk show host.
-She is married to the 46th vice president of the United States, Dick Cheney, and served as the second lady of the United States from 2001 to 2009.
+Lynne Ann Cheney (/ˈtʃeɪni/ CHAY-nee; née Vincent; born August 14, 1941) is an American author, scholar, former talk show host, and the widow of Dick Cheney, the 46th vice president of the United States.
+She served as the second lady of the United States from 2001 to 2009 when her husband was vice president.

 Childhood and education

 Lynne Ann Vincent was born on August 14, 1941, in Casper, Wyoming.
 Her mother, Edna Lolita (née Lybyer, 1919–1973), became a deputy sheriff, and her father, Wayne Edwin Vincent, was an engineer.
-A descendant of Mormon pioneers, and with roots in Denmark, Sweden, England, Ireland, and Wales, she was raised Presbyterian and became Methodist upon her marriage to Dick Cheney.
+A descendant of Mormon pioneers, and with ancestral roots in Denmark, Sweden, England, Ireland, and Wales, she was raised Presbyterian and became Methodist upon her marriage to Dick Cheney.

 Cheney received her Bachelor of Arts degree in English literature with highest honors from Colorado College.
-She continued her education with a Master of Arts degree from the University of Colorado in Boulder, and a PhD in 19th-century British literature from the University of Wisconsin–Madison.
+She continued her education with a Master of Arts degree from the University of Colorado Boulder, and a PhD in 19th-century British literature from the University of Wisconsin–Madison.
 Her dissertation was entitled "Matthew Arnold's Possible Perfection: A Study of the Kantian Strain in Arnold's Poetry".

 Early career

 Cheney served as the sixth chair of the National Endowment for the Humanities (NEH) from 1986 to 1993.
 In 1995, she founded the American Council of Trustees and Alumni, a think tank devoted to reforming higher education.

 She is a senior fellow in education and culture at the American Enterprise Institute for Public Policy Research.
 She also serves as a director of Reader's Digest Association, Inc. From 1995 to 1998, Cheney served as the co-host of the Sunday edition of CNN's Crossfire, replacing Tony Snow.

 Cheney served on Lockheed Corporation's board of directors from 1994 to 2001.
 She gave up the $120,000-a-year position shortly before her husband's inauguration.
 She had served on the Lockheed board's finance, and nominating and corporate governance committees.

-In 2000, she was mentioned as a possible conservative female pick for Republican vice presidential nominee on the George W. Bush ticket.
-The appointed head of the nominating committee was her husband, Dick Cheney, then the CEO of Halliburton, who eventually emerged as Bush's choice.
+In 2000, she was mentioned as a possible conservative female pick as Republican vice presidential nominee with George W. Bush.
+The appointed head of the nominating committee was her husband, Dick Cheney, then the CEO of Halliburton, whom Bush eventually chose as his running mate.

 National history standards

 In the early 1990s when heading the NEH, Cheney advocated voluntary national history standards for the nation's high school students and announced plans to create them.
 In 1994 shortly before the standards were to be released, Cheney, who was aghast at the results, wrote an opinion for The Wall Street Journal she titled The End of History, where she "set off a firestorm," according to Gary B. Nash who headed the standards effort.
+She found the new history standards to be insufficiently "celebratory".
 Cheney followed with another opinion, The End of History, Part II in 2015.
 As of the early 2020s, her reversal is still cited in the discussion and controversy surrounding The 1619 Project.